What is sales data?

 They include social media profiles, websites and online articles such as blogs or press releases.
-Another public source is consented-in data; that is, any data that is freely supplied by prospects or customers (e.g.: from online form fills or survey results).
+Another public source is consented-in data; that is, any data that prospects or customers freely supply (e.g., from online form fills or survey results).

-Private sources of B2B sales data are secured from public view and must be accessed via a subscription or a form of payment/permission.
+Private B2B sales data sources are secured from public view and must be accessed via a subscription or a form of payment/permission.

 They include DaaS (data as a service) providers, paywalled websites and financial/market intelligence platforms.